petaverse-cloud/pv-docs-site/docs/petority/devices/upgrade-firmware.md

 ---
 sidebar_position: 4
-title: Upgrade Firmware
+title: Update Firmware
 ---

-# Upgrading Your Petority Device
+# Updating Your Petority Device
 Keeping your Petority device **up to date** with the latest software is *essential* to ensure optimal performance and access to **new** features.

 ![Upgrade](/img/devices/Upgrade.jpg)

-Follow these steps to upgrade your Petority device:
+Follow these steps to Update your Petority device:

 **Step 1:** Check for Updates